huzaifazahid888/stm32-usb-bootloader/README.md

 ```

 The header is used by the bootloader to identify and validate the firmware before programming it.

+When application header support is disabled, the firmware file contains only the application binary.

 ## Flash Memory Map